solguru310/solana-wallet-tracking-bot/README.md

 # solana-wallet-tracking-bot
-A Solana-based Telegram bot designed to track wallet activities and interactions with the Pump.fun platform, enabling users to monitor transactions, balances, and on-chain activity seamlessly
+#Solana #Wallet #Tracking #Bot: The Solana #Pumpfun #tracking #bot integrates seamlessly with #Telegram, providing real-time tracking of #Solana wallet activities, including transactions, balances, and interactions with the Pump.fun platform for efficient on-chain monitoring.

 ## Key Features
 - A system for tracking Solana wallet transactions that interact with the Pump.fun platform.